apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

     PathExpression  ::= PrimaryExpression ( Field | Index )*
     Field           ::= "."
 Identifier
-    Index           ::= "[" ( Expression | "?" ) "]"
+    Index           ::= "[" Expression "]"

 Components of complex types in the data model are accessed via path expressions.
 Path access can be applied to the result of a SQL++ expression that yields an instance of  a complex type, for example, a object or array instance.
 For objects, path access is based on field names.
-For arrays, path access is based on (zero-based) array-style indexing.
+For arrays path access is based on (zero-based) array-style indexing.
-SQL++ also supports an "I'm feeling lucky" style index accessor, [?], for selecting an arbitrary element from an array.
 Attempts to access non-existent fields or out-of-bound array elements produce the special value `MISSING`.
+For multisets path access is also zero-based and returns an arbitrary multiset element if the index is within the size of the multiset or `MISSING` otherwise.
 Type errors will be raised for inappropriate use of a path expression, such as applying a field accessor to a numeric value.